in

 Welcome to our baseboard styles ultimate guide including a variety of types to use for your interior designs.

-What is baseboard for?
+What is it for?
 Well, baseboard is actually extremely useful, as well as adding a little extra visual interest to the home.
-The most important reason baseboard exists is to cover the joints between the flooring and the walls.
+The most important reason it exists is to cover the joints between the flooring and the walls.

 This will contain any leaks, hide any imperfections, avoid scratching things up, and avoid getting things stuck in the cracks and crevices that the two materials butting up against each other create.

-On top of the need for it, baseboard has become somewhat of a decorative piece as well.
-Baseboards and molding allow for another means to add decorative accents and personality to a space that can subtly be carried throughout the entire room, or even building.
+On top of its need, baseboard has become somewhat of a decorative piece as well.
+This decorative trim allows another means to add decorative accents and personality to a space that can subtly be carried throughout the entire room or building.

-There are a great deal of different types, styles and selections that need to be sorted through before coming to a decision for the right baseboard per project.
-Some of the options, recommendations and styling tips are below.
+There are a great deal of different types, styles, and selections that need to be sorted through before deciding on the right trim to use for the project.
+Some of the options, recommendations, and styling tips are below. [toc]

 Types of Baseboard Molding

-Some of the types of baseboard moldings can be combined with each other, depending on desire and which types you select.
-For example you could have a three inch rounded baseboard with an added quarter round along the bottom for protection.
+Some types of moldings can be combined, depending on desire and which types you select.
+For example, you could have a three inch rounded trim with an added quarter round along the bottom for protection.

 Three-Inch Rounded & Stepped Baseboard

-Three inch rounded One of the most commonly used residential baseboards are the three inch rounded or stepped baseboards.
-This is because the top of the baseboard tapers off to give a softer more decorative corner.
+One of the most commonly used residential baseboards is the three inch rounded or stepped product.
+The top tapers off to give a softer, more decorative corner.

-While still mildly decorative it is one of the less expensive options, due to its popularity.
-This is most commonly used in a contemporary design, but also is simple enough to blend into almost any style.
+While still mildly decorative, it is one of the less expensive options due to its popularity.
+This is most commonly used in a contemporary design but is simple enough to blend into almost any style.

 Quarter Round Baseboard

-Quarter round Quarter round baseboard is in the shape of a quarter of a circle, hence the name.
-This is typically a very small circumference as it is a decorative piece used to hide any gaps between the baseboard and floor.
+Quarter round baseboard is in the shape of a quarter of a circle, hence the name.
+This is typically a very small circumference as it is a decorative piece used to hide any gaps between the trim and floor.

-The quarter round piece is an addition on the bottom outer edge of the baseboard and is referred to as a base shoe on occasion.
+The quarter round piece is an addition on the bottom outer edge and is referred to as a base shoe on occasion.

-Quarter round baseboard is made out of the same material as the rest of the baseboard, as it is an addition to it.
+Quarter round styles are made out of the same material as the rest of the trim piece, as it is an addition to it.

 Slant Fin Baseboard

-Slant fin Slant Fin is a brand of baseboard that specializes in baseboard heaters.
+Slant Fin is a brand of baseboard that specializes in providing a register for heaters.
 These are great in both commercial and residential applications.

-This type in particular uses hot water to heat up a space.
-The baseboard boils water to send through the pipes.
-These are an efficient source of heating, sometimes even better than the central heating system.
+This type, in particular, uses hot water to heat up a space.
+The slant fin product boils water to send through the pipes.
+These are an efficient heating source, sometimes even better than the central heating system.

-There are certain requirements to get this type of baseboard heater in a location though.
-Check for flooring and plumbing requirements before selecting this choice of baseboard.
+There are certain requirements to get this type of heater in a location, though.
+Check for flooring and plumbing requirements before selecting this choice.

 Baseboard with Rounded Corners aka Bullnose Baseboard

 This type of corner is known as a bullnose corner!
-Having rounded corners gives a softer look and can tie is with other rounded feature in a space.
+Having rounded corners gives a softer look and can tie in with other rounded features in a space.

 This also avoids having an unfinished edge.
-Round corners on baseboard can save you and your items when bumping into it, instead of having a sharp corner than can scrape items or break skin, with rounded corners you may only need to deal with a small bruise or bump!
+Round corners can save you and your items when bumping into it; instead of having a sharp corner that can scrape items or break skin, with rounded corners, you may only need to deal with a small bruise or bump!

-This style can be used in most different kinds of baseboards.
+This style can be used in most different kinds of applications.

-Square flat Square, or flat baseboard, is a more basic style that offers a sharp clean look.
+Square, or flat baseboard, is a more basic style that offers a sharp, clean look.
 This type is available in most materials and is good to be used when the rest of the moldings in the area are meant to be the focal point.

-This type of baseboard has squared off corners, instead of the rounded ones mentioned above.
+This type has squared off corners, instead of the rounded ones mentioned above.
 This offers a more sophisticated look.

 Baseboard Profiles

-Baseboard profile The profile of the baseboard is how it looks from the side, so basically the height and shape of the baseboard itself.
-This is where you can get creative in the way that the baseboard looks.
+The profile of the baseboard is how it looks from the side, so basically, the height and shape of the trim itself.
+This is where you can get creative in how the wall looks.
 Some of the most typical options are as follows.

 Back-Profiled Baseboard